 IFRS 2 Share-based Payment does not address whether an increase in equity recognized in connection with a share-based payment transaction should be presented in a separate component within equity or within retained earnings.
-Such an increase is presented in the line "Employee benefit reserve" in these financial statements, left for the disposition of the general shareholders meeting.
+Such an increase is presented in the line "Employee benefit reserve" in these financial statements, and is not transferred or reclassified within equity.

-Share - based payment transactions with non-employees (Advisory agreement as described in the Note 14 Share-based payment arrangements to these financial statements)
+Share - based payment transactions with non-employees (Advisory agreement as described in the Note 15 Share-based payment arrangements to these financial statements)